tbuchanan/Coding_Challenges/README.md

 ####What does MVC does stand for?
 How does it work?
 Why it is beneficial?
 ![image](http://i.imgur.com/8se4wu1.png)

-Model- is the "knowledge" or database and communicates with the View & Controller (see pic).
+Model- is the "knowledge" or database and communicates with the View and Controller (see pic).
 Holds the classes used to store data and manipulate state.

 View- User Interface(UI) which renders the model data to the page/User.